Bratislava City Breaks

 Slovakian hospitality

-To sample the best of Slovakian cuisine, head to one of Bratislava’s many exceptional restaurants.
+To sample the best of Slovakian cuisine during your city break in Bratislava, head to one of the city’s many exceptional restaurants.
 You’ll find a host of excellent eateries nestled in the winding streets of the Old Town, and there are some great places for food overlooking the Danube River, such as Massimo Ristorante on the River Park promenade and AlFaro on the Eurovea promenade.
 When it comes to drinks, there are plenty of waterholes where you can sample a range of Slovakian beers such as the local Bratislava Stein beer.
 If you’re looking for soft drinks, Kofola is a local variant of Coke™ and Vinea is a Slovakian speciality made from grapes.